ericclack/pygamezero_pacman/doc/part2.rst

 --------------------

 We can see the ghosts on the screen, but they don't move yet.
-That's because they are just part of the background and drawn in place in the :code:`draw` function.
+That's because they are just part of the background and drawn in one place in the :code:`draw` function.

 So let's pick them out of the world and make them into actors.
 We can use a similar method to iterate through the world as we did in the